fastoch/Networking/Life_of_a_packet.md

 ### From Router1 to PC1

 IP packet is received by Router1 Serial interface and then moved to Router1 Gigabit interface.
 IP headers are removed and frame is sent from Router1 Gigabit interface to PC1.
+Destination MAC address is PC1, source MAC address is Router1.

 ---